jimmyshah83/llm-recommendation-system/README.md

 2. **Total Benefits for Year 1**: $250,000 (Revenue Increase)
 3. **Net Profit**: $250,000 - $130,000 = $120,000
 ROI = 120,000/130,000 * 100 =~ 92.3%

-#### Sample question
-What is the price for TrailMaster X4 Tent?
-What are some of the purchases made by Jane Doe?
-What are the features of the TrailMaster X4 Tent?
-What are some products bought by people in Suburbia?